8. How Pharmacists Claim Reimbursement: Documents to be Submitted

 Completing the claim form

 The claimant's name, address of the pharmacy from which the pharmacist is approved to supply pharmaceutical benefits, approval number, and claim period number should be entered on the Claim for Payment Form.
-These details should match the latest written information held by the Department of Human Services, or payments can be delayed while clarification is sought.
+These details should match the latest written information held by Services Australia, or payments can be delayed while clarification is sought.

 The claim period number should state how many claims have been submitted so far in a calendar year, e.g., the sixth claim submitted by an approved pharmacist in 2005 should have a claim period number of 0506.